casangi/casadocs/docs/_files/imaging/synthesis-imaging/deconvolution-algorithms.rst

             collection of point-sources and uses a prior image along with an entropy-based penalty function to bias the solution of pixel amplitudes.
-The Maximum Entropy method (MEM) `[6] <#cit>`__ `[7] <#cit>`__ is a pixel-based deconvolution algorithm that performs a rigorously-constrained
+The Maximum Entropy method (MEM) `[6] <#cit6>`__ `[7] <#cit7>`__ is a pixel-based deconvolution algorithm that performs a
-            optimization in a basis of pixel amplitudes.
+            rigorously-constrained optimization in a basis of pixel amplitudes.
 MEM uses the Bayesian formulation of chi-square minimization, and applies a penalty function based on relative image entropy.
 This choice of penalty function biases the estimate of the true sky brightness towards a known prior image.
 If a flat image is chosen as the prior, the solution is biased towards being smooth, and produces a more realistic reconstruction of extended emission.
             Positivity and emptiness constraints can be applied on the image pixels via a penalty function.

             The MEM implementation in CASA's imager is unstable, and is unlikely to get attention as there are better methods